Salt And The Menopause

 Salt makes our food taste better, but too much of it is bad for our health.

-Monitoring our salt intake is one of the simplest things we can do to be healthy.
+Monitoring our salt intake is one of the simplest things we can do to be healthy, especially during the menopause.
 We are aiming for a maximum of 6 grams per day.

 There is a history of high blood pressure in my family, so I have been monitoring my salt intake for a number of years.
 It was oddly enough what set me on the path of ‘eating myself healthy’.
 Like most people I did not want to be in the position that I needed to take medication or at least put it off for as long as possible.
 It wasn’t something I had every made a connection with before, but it turns out our lifestyle has a huge impact on our health.
 We choose if it is a good impact or bad!